mohammadian-reza/bash-commands/controlflow/README.md

-Simple example for syntax of Bash
+Simple example for syntax of Bash in Files:
+1. Else - if
+2. loops